corb555/openstreetmap-carto-walking/README.md

 ![screenshot](https://github.com/corb555/openstreetmap-carto-walking/blob/1fe3b736e584b62f742cadb9c64ec72148f3dbe2/seattle_z16.png)

-These are CartoCSS map stylesheets that emphasize pedestrian and transit exploration of an area rather than cars.
+These are CartoCSS map stylesheets that emphasize a pedestrian and transit view of an area rather than the typical car based view.
 These map stylesheets can be used in [Kosmtik](https://github.com/kosmtik/kosmtik) / Mapnik.
 The style is based on [openstreetmap-carto][osm-carto].
 These stylesheets can be used in your own cartography projects, and are designed to be  customised.
 They work with [Kosmtik][] and also with the command-line [CartoCSS][] processor.
 If you want to use the map or tiles in your project, please see the [USAGE.md](USAGE.md) document.

 **Style Overview:**

 _The following are emphasized:_
 * Parks, walkways, and pedestrian areas
-* Public rail transit (trains, subways, light rail).
+* Public rail and ferry transit.
-* Express buses - (not currently shown - needs further investigation)
-* Bike network - (work in progress - some are highlighted)
 * Landmarks and Natural features
+* Express buses - (TO DO.  not currently shown)
+* Separated bike lanes (this seems to work better in the US than Europe)

 _The following are de-emphasized:_
 * Road networks